matthew-wolf-n4mtt/openHPSDR/README.md

 They are all boolean (on or off) preferences.

--"Strict Checking of Datagram Size"
+- "Strict Checking of Datagram Size"
   Disable checking for added bytes at the end of the datagrams.
   Turning off disables a warning meassge.

--"Strict Pad Checking"
+- "Strict Pad Checking"
   Strict checking of the amount of pad bytes at the end of the datagrams.
   When enabled, Wireshark (not the openHPSDR dissector) will display a "Malformed Packet" error for a datagram without the correct